 Gasoline and diesel price forecast - outlook for Europe and the world

-The first chart shows that the world average gasoline price is expected to reach 1.04 USD per liter in July 2017 and to remain relatively stable during the next 12 months.
+Based on these observations and the latest oil price outlook, the first chart shows that the world average gasoline price is expected to decrease to 1.08 USD per liter by March 2019.
 This is a weighted average of the retail gasoline prices in 100 countries that represent over 90 percent of the world petroleum consumption.

-For Europe, gasoline prices are expected to be at a level of 1.32 EUR per liter in April 2018.
+For Europe, gasoline prices are expected to be at an average level of 1.20 EUR per liter in 2018.
 The average is based on 36 European countries including Germany, the UK, France, Italy, Spain, and Russia.

-For diesel fuel, the average European prices are expected to remain around 1.20 EUR per liter during the next 12 months.
+For diesel fuel, the average European prices are expected to go down to 1.09 EUR per liter in March 2019.

 We use the estimation results from the models to calculate the predicted retail prices of gasoline and diesel fuel given certain assumptions about the future values of crude oil prices and the exchange rates.
-For example, for crude oil prices we used data from the futures contracts at the NYMEX and the oil price forecasts by the U.S. Energy Information Agency and the International Monetary Fund.
+For crude oil prices we use data from the futures contracts at the NYMEX.

 We use weekly data but we also check our estimations with monthly and quarterly averages to confirm the estimation results.
 The time period used in the models covers January 2005 to now but we also check our estimates using sub-periods of relative calm in the crude oil market as well as periods of high volatility.
 We also check the estimations for periods of general upward and downward trends in the crude oil prices.
 We can provide more detail on our methodology upon request.